panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

   }
 };

+// Own properties
 myObject.toString(); // => '[object MyObject]'
+myObject.myProp;     // => 'Value'

 delete myObject.toString;
+delete myObject.myProp;

+// Inherited property
 myObject.toString(); // => '[object Object]'

+// No inherited property
+myObject.myProp;     // => undefined
 ```

 The first method invocation `myObject.toString()` uses the own property.
 Then `delete myObject.toString` deletes the own property.

-Later, however, even having the own property `toString` deleted, calling `myObject.toString()` uses the property `toString` from the prototype object.
+The second invocation `myObject.toString()`, even having the own property `toString` deleted, uses the inherited `toString` property from the prototype object.

+However, there's no `myProp` inherited from the prototype.
+When the own prop `myProp` is deleted from the object `delete myObject.myProp`, later the expression `myObject.myProp` evaluates to `undefined`.

-### 4. Summary
+### 5. Summary

 A JavaScript object can have either own or inherited properties.

-The own property means is the property is defined directly on the object.
-On the other side, the inhertied property is the one inherited from the prototype object.
+The own property means that the property is defined directly on the object.
+On the other side, the inherited property is the one inherited from the prototype object.

-If my post has help you understand the difference between own and inhertied properties, then congrats!
-You've made a good step in understand the prototypal inheritance.
+Knowing the difference between own and inherited properties is a big step in understanding the prototypal inheritance of JavaScript.